IntuitionLabs

 One of the main motivations for leveraging an AI coding assistant is the potential reduction in development time and effort.
 Traditional software projects, especially something as involved as a CRM, can take many months of development.
 By using Cursor, we expect to shorten that timeline through faster coding, fewer bugs, and less context-switching (e.g., not having to constantly search documentation).
 Let’s quantify and discuss some of these efficiency gains:

-Reduced Debugging Time: Bugs can stall development for days, especially if one is stuck on an issue.
+• Reduced Debugging Time: Bugs can stall development for days, especially if one is stuck on an issue.
 With Cursor able to hint at solutions or even fix code, developers can resolve issues faster.
 This means less downtime and frustration.
-Studies on AI pair-programming tools have shown that developers complete certain tasks significantly faster with AI help – one experiment found around a 50% reduction in the time to solve a coding problem with an AI assistant.
+Studies on AI pair-programming tools have shown that developers complete certain tasks significantly faster with AI help.
+According to JetBrains' State of Developer Ecosystem 2025, 52% of developers agree that AI tools have had a positive effect on their productivity.
+Heavy AI users (daily users) merge about 60% more pull requests than occasional users.

 To illustrate, consider a simplified comparison of estimated development time for key tasks in our CRM project, with and without using Cursor: